Crods-git/Crods-git/README.md

 ---
+Hi there 👋,

+🎯 I’m passionate about all things cyber security, AI security, helping organazations with maturing and standardizing processess and mentoring others in the process.

-### <div align="center">👨🏾‍💻 About Me</div>
+### <div align="center">👨 About Me</div>

-- **Name:** Chris Rodriguez
+🛠️ I’m currently working on:
-- I'm currently working on: Implementing a security monitoring network and lab
+  - Developing a home monitoring network

-- I'm currently learning: AI security and automation workflows
-- **Current Interests:**
-  - AI led Security Operations
+📚 I’m currently learning about:
-  - MacOS Threat Detection
+  - MacOS Malware Detection & Response
   - AI Security & Privacy
-  - Workflow Automation
-- **Hobbies:**
+  - AI and workflow automation

+🔭 In my free time, I:
-  - 🛠️ Learning AI
+  - Working with AI
-  - 🍳 Cooking like a pro
+  - Cooking like a pro
-  - 🎮 Hiking
+  - Hiking

-> 🎯 I’m passionate about all things cyber security, maturing and standardizing processess, fortifying digital systems, and mentoring others in the process.

 ---

-### <div align="center"> Cyber Security Projects Portfolio</div>
+### <div align="center"> 🎯 Projects That Tell My Storu</div>

 <p align="center">
-  My cybersecurity portfolio highlights key projects that tell my story.
-The primary goal of this portfolio is to demonstrate a holistic understanding of cybersecurity principles and the practical application of various tools and methodologies to protect digital assets..</p>
+The primary goal of my cybersecurity portfolio is to showcase projcets that demonstrate a holistic understanding of cybersecurity principles and the practical application of various tools and methodologies to protect digital assets..</p>

 | Topic  | Goals |
 | --- | --- |